 If you are wondering why this ratio is important and why you need to pay attention to it, then this article will answer all these questions and more.

-Health insurance claim settlement ratio is defined as the number of claims settled by insurance provider in a given year.
+The health insurance claim settlement ratio is defined as the number of claims settled by the insurance provider in a given year.
 This common metric is used to rate insurers and determine their credibility.
 This ratio is calculated by IRDAI at the beginning of each year and published on their website annually for all the registered insurance providers.

 For example, if health insurance provider ‘A’ settled 100% of the claims filed by their customers during a year, then its CSR value will be 100%.
-A company that settles 90% of their claims will have a CSR of 90% and 10% rejection rate.
+A company that settles 90% of its claims will have a CSR of 90% and a 10% rejection rate.

 The health insurance claim settlement ratio is calculated as total claims paid in a year / total claims received + outstanding claims

 For example, a health insurer received 10000 claims in a year.
-Out of these claims, they settled/paid 9000 claims while 1000 claims were either pending or rejecting.
-Therefore, the health insurance claim settlement ratio in this case will be 90%.
+Out of these claims, they settled/paid 9000 claims while 1000 claims were either pending or rejected.
+Therefore, the health insurance claim settlement ratio, in this case, will be 90%.

 Why does this ratio matter?